Dear Parents and Friends

-In our most recent examinations of summer 2018, out of the cohort of 75 students (1 student represents 1.3%) and the headline figures show that 74% achieved 5 or more GCSE passes (grades A* to C and 9 to 4).
-68% achieved grades 4 to 9 in both English and Maths with 78% achieving this threshold in Maths and 79% achieving it in English.
-Every single student left with 5 GCSEs including English and Maths and 33% achieved at least 3 A/A* (9/8/7) grades which, at this time of increased difficulty and changes in the exam system a great accomplishment.
+In our most recent examinations of summer 2019, out of the cohort of 77 students the headline figures show that 74% achieved 5 or more GCSE passes (grades A* to C and 9 to 4).
+65% achieved grades 4 to 9 in both English and Maths with 71% achieving this threshold in Maths and 86% achieving it in English.
+35% achieved at least 3 grade 7 or above (A/A* +grades) which, at this time of increased difficulty and changes in the exam system is a great accomplishment.
 The progress of this year's cohort indicate that it is the best in the local area and the best in the school's history.

 (see GCSE results tab for past results)

 Examination results are extremely important but we also believe that learning outside the classroom is crucial in developing well-rounded citizens of the future.
 Being the smallest High School in Derbyshire has not stopped us: winning the Derbyshire Young Literature Challenge 2010, 2011 and again in 2013.
 We put on a performance of Bugsy Malone which was not only outstanding, but involved almost a quarter of the school.
 Joseph and his Technicolor Dreamcoat was attended by many members of the public with no links with the school.
 One person, who brought her friends with her to two performances described it as better than the production at the Opera House.
 The interest in our performance of Grease was so great we created two cast lists and put on extra shows.
-We are hoping to stage School of Rock was fantastic.
+Keeping up with tradition, our performance of The School of Rock was fantastic.
 The lead, Charlie Hodgkinson is now studying acting in Liverpool.

 One of our most impressive achievements has been the outstanding performance of our basketball team.
 Derbyshire Champions (2011) and East Midlands Champions (2011).
 The team won through to the final four nationally, only to be beaten in the quarter finals by a school from Brighton, a sports academy and the eventual champions.
 They did however win the third place playoff against a school from Newcastle.
 Third place nationally for the smallest school in Derbyshire is a tremendous achievement and one we are very proud of.